|

 January 1st and March 1st of the year for which you apply.
 The initial

-application must be made in person at the Propery Appraiser's office.
+application must be made in person at the Property Appraiser's office.

 After the original application, most of the exemptions are automatically